Cleaning Up Epoxy

-Contain large spills with sand, clay or other inert absorbent material.
+Contain large epoxy spills with sand, clay or other inert absorbent material.
 Use a scraper to contain small spills and collect as much material as possible.
 Follow up with absorbent towels.
-Uncontaminated resin or hardener may be reclaimed for use.
+Uncontaminated epoxy resin or hardener may be reclaimed for use.

-- DO NOT dispose of hardener in trash containing sawdust or other fine cellulose materials-spontaneous combustion can occur.
+- DO NOT dispose of epoxy hardener in trash containing sawdust or other fine cellulose materials-spontaneous combustion can occur.

 CAUTION!
 Large pots of curing epoxy can get hot enough to ignite surrounding combustible materials and give off hazardous fumes.
 Place pots of mixed epoxy in a safe and ventilated area, away from workers and combustible materials.
-Dispose of the solid mass only if cure is complete and the mass has cooled.
+Dispose of the solid mass only if cure is complete and the epoxy mass has cooled.
 Follow federal, state or local disposal regulations.

 Removing uncured or non-curing epoxy.
 Uncured epoxy is removed as you would spilled resin.
 Scrape as much material as you can from the surface using a stiff metal or plastic scraper-warm the epoxy to lower its viscosity.
 Clean the residue with lacquer thinner, acetone, or alcohol.
 Follow safety warnings on solvents, and provide adequate ventilation.
 After recoating wood surfaces with epoxy, it’s a good idea to brush the wet epoxy (in the direction of the grain) with a wire brush to improve adhesion.
-Allow solvents to dry before recoating.
+Allow solvents to dry before recoating with epoxy.

 Removing Fiberglass Cloth Applied with Epoxy